Xpra-org/xpra/docs/Usage/OpenGL.md

 This documentation is about running OpenGL _applications_ in an xpra session and this has nothing to do with the [client's opengl acceleration](./Client-OpenGL.md).

-By default, OpenGL applications are supported but they are executed in a virtual framebuffer context which uses a software renderer, and therefore without any GPU acceleration.
+By default, OpenGL applications are supported, but they are executed in a virtual framebuffer context which uses a software renderer, and therefore without any GPU acceleration.

 # GPU Acceleration